 20. NOTIFICATION OF CHANGES IN OWNERSHIP AND INTERESTS

-The Current Owner agrees and covenants with the Council to give to the Council as soon as reasonably practicable written notice of the transfer or granting of any lease or any change in ownership of the freehold title to the Site or part thereof occurring before all the obligations of the Current Owner/Owner under this deed have been discharged such notice to give details of the interest acquired and the transferee’s or grantee’s full name and registered office (if a company) or usual address (if not) together with the area of the Site or unit of occupation affected by reference to a plan or the proportion of the voting rights affected as the case may be
+The Current Owner agrees and covenants with the Council to give to the Council as soon as reasonably practicable written notice of the transfer or granting of any lease or any change in ownership of the freehold title to Land B or part thereof occurring before all the obligations of the Current Owner/Owner under this deed have been discharged such notice to give details of the interest acquired and the transferee’s or grantee’s full name and registered office (if a company) or usual address (if not) together with the area of Land Bor unit of occupation affected by reference to a plan or the proportion of the voting rights affected as the case may be

 21. DELIVERY